dodoturgut/phytonP2PTP/README.md

 # Phyton P2P File Transfering
- Phytpn P2P File Transfering Project from Ýsmail Doðukan Turgut, Bahcesehir University, Istanbul/Turkey
+ Phytpn P2P File Transfering Project from Ismail Dogukan Turgut, Bahcesehir University, Istanbul/Turkey

 ***EN***
 This Program allows you to share an any file to devices which at the same internet network(LAN System)